muselab-d2x/D2X-Cloud-Demo-1/README.md

 # D2X Cloud Demo 1

-Enter a description for your project
+Demo project for D2X Cloud.

 # Project Setup
 This project is preconfigured with D2X for a comprehensive Development-to-Delivery Experience including CI/CD using GitHub Actions and development environments using GitHub Codespaces.